-The opening of Cross Rail 1 will be delayed by 12 months and will cost an extra £600m (up from £14.8 billion to £15.4 billion).
+In 2018 it was announced that the opening of Cross Rail 1 will be delayed by 12 months and that it will cost at least an extra £600m (up from £14.8 billion to £15.4 billion).
 In 2019 this will be 3.8 times as much as Mayor Khan plans to spend on cycling (£154 million /year).
-Cross Rail 1 was given the go-ahead in 2009 and was assumed to yield £1.97 of benefit for every £1 it cost (ie a Benefit Cost Ratio of 1.97:1).
+Cross Rail 1 was given the go-ahead in 2009.
+It was assumed that it would yield £1.97 of benefit for every £1 it cost (ie a Benefit Cost Ratio of 1.97:1).
 Cross Rail 2 might cost another £15.4bn.
 So let’s compare investing in Cross Rails with investing in a London Cycleway Network (the figures and assumptions used in the calculations can be found in the Notes below):

 |Cross Rail||London Cycleway Network|

 |Cost £15.4 bn||Cost £15.4 bn|

 |Benefit £29.15bn||Benefit £84.7bn|

 |Percent of TfL Budget: 14.8% for 10 years||Percent of TfL Budget 14.8% for 10 years|

 |Trip cost/mile: £1.16||Trip cost/mile: £0.05|